xunit/xunit.analyzers/docs/_rules/xUnit2010.md

 ## Cause

-A violation of this rule occurs when using `Assert.True` or `Assert.False` to check for string equality with `string.Equals`.
+A violation of this rule occurs when `Assert.True` or `Assert.False` are used with `string.Equals` to check if two strings are equal.

 ## Reason for rule

-There are specialized assert methods for equality checks.
+`Assert.Equal` or `Assert.Equal` should be used because they give more detailed information upon failure.

 ## How to fix violations

-Use `Assert.Equal` or `Assert.NotEqual` to check for string equality.
+Replace the assertions with `Assert.Equal` or `Assert.NotEqual`.

 ## Examples